 Calculus courses and the more abstract upper division Mathematics courses like MATH 3001 Analysis 1 and

 It serves as a prerequisite for these courses and can be taken as an alternative to MATH 2001.

-Homework assignments will be given on the course homepage on a bi-weekly basis.
+Homework assignments will be given on Canvas on a bi-weekly basis.

 It is the student's responsibility to get these assignments in the event of an absence from class.